-Book Manuscript – Political Protest in Contemporary Africa (under contract at Cambridge University Press)
+Book – Political Protest in Contemporary Africa (forthcoming from Cambridge University Press)

 I argue that Africa’s third wave of protests resulted when middle-class people reacted to sudden political events by deploying their talents and resources to mobilize poor people who harbored latent material grievances.
 Afrobarometer surveys from 31 African countries and original data from field research in Senegal, Niger, Burkina Faso, and Malawi show that middle-class political grievances help explain the timing of protests, while lower-class material grievances help explain protest participation.
 Analyzing these data in their historical context, I observe some continuity with the past: The middle class and the poor have protested in sub-Saharan Africa since before independence, often against one another.
 What sets the third wave apart, I assert, is the symbiotic roles that these groups increasingly play: Middle-class people serve as strategic leaders of political opposition movements (what I call “the generals of the revolution”) and poorer people serve as strategic joiners (“the foot soldiers of the revolution”).
 I adapt a class-based analysis to African cases where class is often assumed to be irrelevant.

 This election note analyzes the major events and actors of the 2016 presidential and parliamentary elections in Niger.
 Sections include institutional context, candidates, results, and international dynamics.